hatedabamboo/notes.hatedabamboo.me/src/posts/kubernetes-to-rds-secure-connections-via-iam-roles-without-passwords.md

 A few things to notice here:

 - The `/database_user` at the end of the resource string indicates that this policy is meant only for this particular user.
 - The permission `rds-db:connect` differs from regular `rds:*` permissions, as it is responsible only for granting the ability to connect to the database as the designated user.
-You can see for yourself -- there’s only [one](https://www.awsiamactions.io/?o=rds-db) such action.
+You can see for yourself -- there's only [one](https://www.awsiamactions.io/?o=rds-db) such action.
 - The resource ARN includes a `:cluster-ABCDEFGHIJKL01234/` reference, which allows the connection to the cluster in general.
 It can also reference a specific database with an ID like `:db-ABCDEFGHIJKL01234/`, or even an [RDS Proxy](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/rds-proxy-setup.html) with an identifier like `:prx-ABCDEFGHIJKL01234/`.

 The policy can utilize wildcards as well, providing various options: